Manage My Booking

 Price: SR 514 - SR 851 ($137-$227, £96-£159) per night

-The Hilton brand naturally has a lot of authority all over the world, and it’s easy to see why.
-The Garden Inn is based in the commercial centre of the city, and offers deluxe rooms with an array of amenities.
+The Hilton brand is one of the world’s most acclaimed hospitality labels, , and it’s easy to see why.
+The Garden Inn is based in the commercial center of the city, and offers deluxe rooms with an array of amenities.

 Radisson Blu Hotel (5 Star)